dwhieb/dissertation/README.md

 This section covers the steps necessary to convert and otherwise prepare the data used in this study for annotation and analysis.

 When scripting with JavaScript, I find it significantly easier to work with data in [<abbr title='JavaScript Object Notation'>JSON</abbr>][JSON] (JavaScript Object Notation) format rather than raw text files.
 JSON is a simple text format that is highly human-readable, and can be natively parsed by every major programming language.
 As such it has become the standard data interchange format for the modern web.
 More information about JSON format can be found [here][JSON].
-More details about the use of JSON format for linguistic data can be found [here][Daffodil].
+More details about the use of JSON format for linguistic data can be found [here][DaFoDiL].
 This section shows how to convert the data for this study to JSON for further annotation.

 ### English